digitalservicebund/digitalcheck-apps/packages/dito/README.md

 # Digitalcheck Digital Touchpoint

-A digital touchpoint for the Digtialcheck.
+A digital touchpoint for the Digitalcheck.

 ## Prerequisites

 !!!
 See prerequisites section in the top-level README.md.

 The application requires a `.env` file with the following values configured.
-You can copy and rename the file `.env.example`, and if running locally shouldn't need to change the value configured there.
+You can copy and rename the file `.env.example`, and if running locally shouldn't need to change many of the values there.

-- `BASE_URL`: Used so the application knows at which URL it is running — **be sure to omit any trailing slashes!**
+- `BASE_URL`: Used so the application knows at which URL it is running — **be sure to omit any trailing slashes!**.
+- `UNLEASH_API_URL`: URL to the Unleash API, used for feature flags.
+- `UNLEASH_APP`: Name of the application in Unleash.
+- `UNLEASH_KEY`: Authorization key used for connecting to Unleash.

 ## Development